christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=0.7\textwidth]{images/eris-coordination.pdf}
-  \caption{In the coordination-free transaction and replication protocol Eris, communication happens in a single round-trip in the normal case, while the transactions are consistently ordered by a sequencer on the network layer}
+  \caption[The coordination-free transaction and replication protocol Eris]{In the coordination-free transaction and replication protocol Eris, communication happens in a single round-trip in the normal case, while the transactions are consistently ordered by a sequencer on the network layer}
   \label{fig:eris-coordination}
 \end{figure}